 Let’s take a look at one example.

-National Health Investors (NHI) is a healthcare REITs which primarily invests in seniors housing and skilled nursing facilities.
+National Health Investors (NHI) is a healthcare REIT that primarily invests in seniors housing and skilled nursing facilities.

 One way it does this is through sale-and-leaseback deals where operators sell their facilities to NHI and then lease them back from it.

-Now, let’s look at how you can make money by investing a REITs like NHI.
+Now, let’s look at how you can make money by investing a REIT like NHI.